 You may be skilled at packing a bag and heading out the door to a conference halfway across the country.
 Or, this might be new territory.
 Either way, to get the most out of your business trip you need to select the right accommodations, do your best to keep healthy and allow time for work and play.
 Better yet, if it’s allowed, bring the family.
 They’ll keep you grounded and make sure you take time for some fun.

-You can utilize promo codes and travel deals sites to help you afford to bring your family:
+You can utilize hotel rooms for promotional prices and travel deals sites to help you afford to bring your family:

 Make Sure Your Hotel Has the Necessary Business Amenities

 Most travelers look for comfortable, reasonably priced accommodations with amenities such as a pool, fitness room and a convenient coffee shop.
 Business travelers need just a bit more.
 Depending on the type of trip, you may want access to meeting rooms with audio visual equipment and wireless internet or simply an onsite business center.
 In room high-speed internet is also a must.
 You don’t want to be hanging out in the lobby and having a business conversation on your cellphone while trying to balance your lap top.
 More and more properties are putting work desks and chairs inside their rooms so you can be comfortable while you work.

 Eat Wisely and Get Some Exercise

 Chances are you’re in meetings or on a convention floor a good part of your day.
 Many properties include some sort of daily breakfast in their room rates.
 Hopefully your property includes fresh fruits and whole grains, or maybe even a buffet.
 Take advantage of the breakfast; it’s a lot healthier than munching on donuts while sitting around the meeting table.
 Use your hotel’s gym and swimming pool for some much needed exercise.
 Eating a good breakfast, combined with that exercise gives you the energy needed for work and play.